 The Group has various resources that it can deploy in pursuit of its strategic objectives.
-The Group employs 209 people (expressed as full-time equivalents), of whom 192 are teaching staff.
+The Group employs 209 people (expressed as full-time equivalents), of whom 150 are teaching staff.

-The Group enrolled approximately 2873 students.
-The Group's student population includes 45 14-to-16-year-old-students, 679 16-to-18-year-old students, 547 apprentices, 229 higher education students and 1373 adult learners
+The Group enrolled approximately 3488 students.
+The Group's student population includes 63 direct funded 14-to-16-year-old-students, 696 16-to-18-year-old students, 517 apprentices, 164 higher education students and Student and adult learners.

-The Group has £3.226 million of net liabilities (including £8.190 million pension liability) and long-term debt of £5.550 million.
-Tangible resources include the main college site, the Skills and Employment Centre at Spennymoor, Business Training Services and South West Durham Training in Newton Aycliffe and £3559 million held in current assets.
+The Group has £9.857 million of net liabilities (including £15.140 million pension liability) and long-term debt of £5.271 million.
+Tangible resources include the main college site, the Skills and Employment Centre at Spennymoor, Business Training Services and South West Durham Training in Newton Aycliffe and £3.319 million held in current assets.

-The Group has a good reputation locally and nationally.
-It delivered high profile projects during the year to develop the links between industry and education, specifically in the engineering sector funded by HEFCE and AoC.
-Maintaining a quality brand is essential for the Group's success at attracting students and external relationships.
+The Group has a good reputation locally and nationally, as demonstrated by positive feedback from stakeholders.
+Maintaining a quality brand is essential for the Group's success at attracting students and maintaining positive and productive relationships with a range of external stakeholders.